 How do I book?
 Click on the Eventbrite link here

 Or near the top of this page.

 How much does it cost?
 This one is offered on a “Donation Basis” – whatever suits your pocketbook

 Is it possible to book a private Virtual Kensington Tour?
 Yes, of course.
 Just get in touch with us here at London Walks.
 Email: firstname.lastname@example.org Tel.
 020 7624 3978

 What if I have further questions?
 Eezy peezy contact David or Mary at London Walks.
-It’s 18/7 and it’s a real person, a living, breathing human being, not some automated, metallic “voice” presenting you with a series of options, “press this button, press that button” ad nauseum.
+It’s 18/7 and it’s a real person, a living, breathing, friendly human being.
+Not some automated, metallic “voice” presenting you with a series of options, “press this button, press that button” ad nauseum.

 Email: email@example.com Tel.
 020 7624 3978

 Encore: Yes, Kensington is Kensington Palace and Millionaires’ Row and Kensington Gardens and the Royal Albert Hall and Kensington Square.
 But it’s also soigne little lanes and cobblestoned mews, and sensational roof gardens and tiny galleries and wonderful little shops and antiques showrooms and London’s most exquisite cul de sac and fine old pubs and cottages and centuries of architectural flavours and no end of curiosities.
 It’s London’s smallest borough.
 And its wealthiest.